r-zmuda/Astral-Dragoon/README.md

-This the code for Astral Dragoon, a shmup game I created using LÖVE 11.1.0.<br>
+This the code for Astral Dragoon, a shmup game I created in LÖVE 11.1.0.<br>
 These scripts require the LÖVE 11.1.0 game engine to function and are just here for viewing.